tlverse/tlverse-handbook/05-origami.md

 repeated multiple times, generating (at random) new training and validation partitions each time.

-Since the partitions are done independently for each fold, the same sample can appear in the validation set multiple times -- note that this is a stark difference between Monte Carlo and V-fold cross-validation.
+Since the partitions are independent across folds, the same sample can appear in the validation set multiple times -- note that this is a stark difference between Monte Carlo and V-fold cross-validation.
 With Monte Carlo cross-validation, one is able to explore many more available partitions than with V-fold cross-validation -- resulting in a possibly less variable estimate of the risk, at a cost of an increase in bias.